ashtonsix/redux-plus/README.md

 ### How It Works
 Running side-effects in the reducer is bad because it makes your state hard to predict & test.
 Writing side-effects outside the reducer is also bad - because updating application logic requires making changes in several places.
 The solution is to *write* side-effects inside the reducer and *run* them outside.

+Selectors are great... write something here about selectors

 ### Usage

 #### API